benvanik/WebAL/readme.md

 * <audio> tag read support only works in Firefox
 * Implement a device that targets [Web Audio](http://chromium.googlecode.com/svn/trunk/samples/audio/specification/specification.html)
 * Reduce playback latency if possible (using the 'auto latency detection' sample from MDC)
+* Need a query on buffers to see if they have been loaded

 Browser Support
 ====================